rmalmain/39C3-build-a-fake-phone-find-real-bugs/README.md

 This is the hub repository for the talk presented during 39C3.
 I'll upload here the slides and the various links to the related projects.

-## Links to projects evoqued during the talk
+## Links to projects mentioned during the talk

 - [Qualcomm GPU patches for QEMU](https://github.com/quic/qemu/tree/rmalmain/qcom_canoe_graphics): QEMU patches to get Qualcomm GPU support
 - [LibAFL QEMU](https://github.com/AFLplusplus/LibAFL/tree/main/crates/libafl_qemu): LibAFL QEMU main crate